swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-The different between a swift-enum-string and a swift-struct-string is that swift-enum-string provides a failable initializer while swift-struct-string provides a non-failable initializer.
+The difference between a swift-enum-string and a swift-struct-string is that swift-enum-string provides a failable initializer while swift-struct-string provides a non-failable initializer.

 ## Detailed design